airamhr9/citrine/README.md

 #### REST request handling and routing, using [Hyper](https://hyper.rs/) as the HTTP server

 The Router struct will contain all the endpoints and handlers for your application.
-Routers can be nested, providing flexibility when designing your REST API.
+Routers can be nested, providing flexibility when designing your API.

 ```rust
 // Application definition